Mia Diadromi

 Mia Diadromi (A way) is an album by popular Greek artist Natasa Theodoridou, released in 2003 by Sony Music Greece.
 The album went gold.
-It is the first live album by Natasa Theodoridou and it includes recordings from her sold-out live appearances in "Fos" music hall in Athens.
+It is the first live album by Natasa Theodoridou and it includes recordings from her sold-out live appearances in the "Fos" music hall in Athens.
 This album was followed by a DVD release including the whole concert.